katgaj/errormessages/How to write error messages.md

 ## Use the right format for your error messages ##

-Error messages are typically presented using modal dialog boxes — overlays that prevent users from interacting with underlying content.
+Error messages are typically presented in modal dialog boxes — overlays that prevent users from interacting with underlying content.
 Putting error messages in modal dialog boxes has a major benefit — it gets 100 percent of the user’s attention.
 Thus, they should only be used in important situations like destructive actions (such as deletions).